One-Shot Adaptation of GAN in Just One CLIP: Introduction

 Although above methods show good performance in limited-shot situations, when there are smaller number of available training images, the generation performance drops significantly due to the severe overfitting.
 The problem is more pronounced when only one target image is available, which is the situation we are trying to solve.
 Although a recently proposed model \cite{mind} has mitigated the overfitting problem, the model often suffers from underfitting so that the model cannot fully reflect the domain of the target image.

-To address this, we present here a novel single-shot fine-tuning approach of the pre-trained generator by using a unified CLIP space manipulation, which shows better perceptual quality compared to other state-of-the-art few-shot adaptation models.
+To address this, here we present a novel single-shot fine-tuning approach of the pre-trained generator by using a unified CLIP space manipulation, which shows better perceptual quality compared to other state-of-the-art few-shot adaptation models.
 For example, Fig. \ref{fig:first} shows that our model successfully generates new images with only a single target by fine-tuning the source model trained on large datasets (e.g. FFHQ, LSUN church, LSUN cars, and AFHQ dog).
+One of the most important contributions of this work is the discovery of the importance of the unified CLIP space manipulation.

 Specifically, our method consists of two steps: finding the reference image and fine-tuning the model, all in the CLIP space.
 More specifically, inspired by the idea of the recent single-shot adaptation method called {Mind the GAP} \cite{mind}, the first step is to find the image from the pre-trained source generator that most closely resembles a given target image $I_{trg}$ and uses it as a reference image $I_{ref}$.
-Unlike existing GAN inversion methods and Mind the GAP \cite{mind}, we propose a new strategy that precisely aligns the semantic attributes between $I_{ref}$ and $I_{trg}$ in the CLIP space.
+In particular, unlike existing GAN inversion methods and Mind the GAP \cite{mind} which uses pixel- wise similarity, we propose a new strategy that precisely aligns the semantic attributes between $I_{ref}$ and $I_{trg}$ in the CLIP space.
 In the second step, we fine-tune the model using the patch-wise and global discriminators.
 In this stage, $I_{ref}$ obtained in the previous step plays an important role as a reference point that guides the adapted generator to maintain the principal attribute information (e.g. content shape) of the source generator.
 To further match the source-target domain consistency, we propose a new consistency loss that maintains the CLIP space relation between the generated samples.
 Also, in order to maintain detailed spatial information between source and target models, we propose to maintain patch-wise semantic relations with contrastive learning in the CLIP space.
 To further verify the performance of our model, we show that our CLIP space manipulation strategy allows flexible and effective attribute editing.